 What if I have taken courses at another college?

 If you have taken electrical classes or any classes that are similar to courses on LCC’s lineworker curriculum you may receive LCC credit toward your Certificate.
-Contact Matt Dunham at 517-483-9855 and set up an appointment to review your transcripts.
+Contact the Utility & Energy Systems Office at 517-483-1570 to set up an appointment to review your transcripts.

 What happens when I complete the program?

 You will receive a certificate of achievement from LCC.
 If you are a part of the school-to-work program, you may receive a place in the Consumers Energy hiring pool.
 There is no guarantee of employment or being placed in the hiring pool upon completion.